ryo-ma/github-profile-trophy/README.md

 | SECRET | The rank is very rare.
 The trophy will not be displayed until the conditions are met. |

 ## Secret Rank
-The acquisition condition is secret, but you can understand it by reading this code.
+The acquisition condition is secret, but you can understand the condition by reading this code.

 <img width="110" src="https://user-images.githubusercontent.com/6661165/91643641-28cd4780-ea70-11ea-94a9-a51885252700.png">